 Ori and the Will of the Wisps is arguably part of the biggest breakout indie series in the console’s library, This relatively new Xbox One game expands on the now multi-platform original game with gorgeous 3D modeling, a streamlined save system, and a very welcome overhaul to combat.

 Cutesy indie platformers are dime a dozen in gaming.
 But the second Ori game is a masterful, emotive journey that Xbox One players shouldn’t miss.

 5. Sea of Thieves

-After years of mediocrity well below the standard of the halcyon days of the Nintendo 64, Rare finally delivered a game worthy of its retro heritage with Sea of Thieves — a quirky pirate game where you sail the high seas in the hunt for booty with up to four co-op scallywags.
+After years of mediocrity well below the standard of the halcyon days of the Nintendo 64, Rare finally delivered a game worthy of its retro heritage with Sea of Thieves.
+This is a quirky pirate game where you sail the high seas hunting for booty with up to four co-op scallywags.

 Best Xbox One games: Honorable mentions and non-exclusives

 - Assassin’s Creed: Valhalla — It’s not the first AC game, nor is it the 10th.
 In fact, it’s the 22nd title in the line, and it’s worth a mention as the successor to AC: Odyssey.
 Go forth and seek your glory as Eivor, the male — or female — Viking.

 - Cuphead — A fiendishly hard platformer styled after 1930s cartoons.
 Best played with a friend… and with a stress reliever on hand.